limehome/serverless-express-typescript-sqs/README.md

     - Message will stay in that queue for a specific time (Maximum 7 days) and will not be processed anymore

 ## Purpose
 There are scenarios in which the processing of a message in the consumer could fail unexpectedly.
 For the example an api could become temporarly unavailable.
-This queue architecture makes sure that the messages will be kept and processing will be retried multiple times.
+This queue architecture makes sure that the messages will be kept and processing retried multiple times.

 ## Content
 The project was created with TypeScript and Node.js.
 It contains the following content:

 - Serverless setup for AWS Lambda with [Serverless](https://www.npmjs.com/package/serverless) framework
 - SQS interaction with [AWS SDK](https://www.npmjs.com/package/aws-sdk)
-- Queue error handling setup again with [AWS SDK](https://www.npmjs.com/package/aws-sdk)
+- Queue error handling setup with [AWS SDK](https://www.npmjs.com/package/aws-sdk)
 - Http server setup with [Express](https://www.npmjs.com/package/express)
 - Request validation with [Express validator](https://www.npmjs.com/package/express-validator)
 - Swagger setup with [Swagger UI Express](https://www.npmjs.com/package/swagger-ui-express)